marcgreen/semantic-joplin/similar-notes/README.md

 - compare results of USE lite with topic extraction + keyword search
 - summarize each note via some other LM, and show summary blurb in results list, to help user know what's in each similar note
   - maybe instead allow on-hover previews of the note?
+- wonder what results would be if we calculated similarity of multiple selected notes (using onSelectedNoteIds event). could average the selected note embeddings

 ---